FRC7153/2025-Reefscape/README.md

 ### New England District Ballard Division Champions
-![Image of "Barnacle" winning the NE Ballard Division Banner](./docs/DistrictsBanner.jpg) As the second pick of an alliance led by [Team 190: Gompei and the HERD](https://wp.wpi.edu/frc190/) and with [Team 3467: Windham Windup](http://www.team3467.org/), we won the Ballard Division, and were finalists at the New England District Championship Event.
+![Image of "Barnacle" winning the NE Ballard Division Banner](./docs/DistrictsBanner.jpg) As the second pick of an alliance led by [Team 3467: Windham Windup](http://www.team3467.org/) and with [Team 190: Gompei and the HERD](https://wp.wpi.edu/frc190/), we won the Ballard Division, and were finalists at the New England District Championship Event.

 <details><summary>View Hardware IDs</summary>